The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Misconduct under color of office.

 For the first three months, humiliation did all the work.
-Hector sat on the edge of a narrow cot in protective custody and stared at stains on the wall.
-He replayed the courtroom scene in loops—not because he regretted what he had done, not yet, but because he could not bear the image of being seen.
+He sat on the edge of his narrow cot in protective custody and replayed the courtroom scene again and again — not because he regretted what he had done, not yet, but because he could not bear the image of being seen.

 Not as feared.